kallaway/100-days-of-code/r1-log.md

 Link to work:[https://github.com/equitymarkets/100-days-of-code/blob/master/14_SelectionSort.py]

 ### R1D15
 Today's Progress**: Today I worked on a Heap Sort.
+It is a fairly efficient sorting algorithm.
+Memory usage when using it is low, the time to code it is minimal, and it is consistently fast, though at times not as fast as the Quick Sort.
+Actually, while I was learning about the Heap Sort, I learned a lot about indexing and visualizing a list as a heap, or binary tree.
+I also learned about the math.log2() function, which is very helpful when dealing with decision science.
+I do not know whether or not I will incorporate this function into the final version of my Heap Sort algorithm.
+I also learned more about recursion, why it is important, and why calling functions within functions illustrates it.

 Thoughts: Learning about something first before attempting to code it has major advantages.
+Today I learned to visualize nodes in an array form.
+While simplistic, it is a new way to look at things for me.
+As a side note, understanding recursion will make me a better investor, since I do incorporate algorithmic trading into my strategies.
+Being able to think about things in a less linear fashion will certainly make me less dependent on other's formulas and more able to develop my own indicators on more than just simple chart patterns.

 Link to work:** []